Netflix Australia vs Foxtel 2021 | Price, content and quality compared

 Since launch, Netflix has successfully infiltrated Australian loungerooms but Foxtel isn't going down without a fight.

-Before we begin to compare and contrast these two specific services, let's get you up to speed with the overall concept of pay TV vs streaming.
+Before we compare and contrast two of Australia's largest entertainment services, let's make sure we're up to speed with the overall concept of pay TV vs streaming.

-For a full explainer on pay TV (cable) check out our comprehensive guide for everything you need to know.
+For a full explanation of pay TV, check out our comprehensive guide for everything you need to know.
 For all things streaming and on-demand, head over to our hub for more information on your options in Australia.